davaya/openc2-jadn-software/Schemas/OSCAL-1.1.2/README.md

 in lexical data, supporting natural language agnostic documents and protocols (I18N).
 * The designer can designate Record and Array semantics as sets or ordered sets, which determines which serializations are possible.
-An ordered set cannot have an L2V mapping to a JSON object because objects do not preserve order.
+An ordered set cannot have an L2V mapping to a JSON object using just a data model because objects do not preserve order.
+If messages are processed at runtime by an information model, object properties can be reordered as needed to conform to the logical type definition.
 Any set can have an L2V mapping to a JSON array because the array preserves positioning and the L2V mapping assigns logical names to lexical positions.
 * An L2V mapping from the 12-field logical WFN to a single-string lexical value would be defined using format options such as /cpe-22 or /cpe-23.